 One of my other passions as I approached my first year in high school was (American) football.
 During my Senior season I was voted All Conference as an outside linebacker and Defensive Player of the Year (2004).
 I also set the 2nd highest power rating (weight lifting score) in 30 years (to this day)!
 Power Rating is calculated by taking your lifting maxes and dividing by your body weight: ((bench + squat + power clean + jerk press ) / (body weight)).
 Mine calculated out to 8.03!
 I was also able to get into the sought after “Red Club”.
 The Red Club requires a 400lb squat, 300 lb bench, 275 lb clean, 275 lb jerk and 3.0+ GPA; you had to get 4 of the 5 to get in.

 (Or else, you might get bone spurs/osteophyte formations on your spine like me!)
+It’s pretty difficult to see in this picture below, but they are between C3 and C5.

 By the time I was entering college I had nearly 10 years of experience building/fixing/modifying computers + computer hardware and this opened the door for me to the IT field.
 My first IT position was with the NC Department of Waste Management.
 Here I would learn more about troubleshooting and repairs than all my previous years with PC hardware combined.
 By my second year I was promoted to lead hardware tech and things were looking bright.